 Our industry is characterized by rapid technological change, evolving industry standards and rapid product obsolescence.
 As a result, continuous development of new technology, processes and product innovations is necessary in order to be successful.
+For example, the emergence of new tools such as machine learning and AI that capitalize on the availability of large data sets is leading semiconductor manufacturers to pursue new products and approaches that exploit those tools to advance technology development.
 We believe the continued and timely development of new products and technologies and improvement of existing products and technologies are critical to our business and prospects for growth.
+In the face of uncertainty on which new technology solutions will become successful, we endeavor to focus our efforts on developing the technology changes that are ultimately successful in supporting our customers' requirements.

-In order to develop and introduce new or enhanced products and technologies, we need to:
+In order to continue to develop and introduce new or enhanced products and technologies, we need to:

-- retain and continue to attract new engineers with expertise in memory subsystems and our other key technology competencies; - identify and adjust to the changing requirements and preferences of our existing and potential future customers and markets; - identify and adapt to emerging technological trends and evolving industry standards in our markets; - continue to develop and enhance our design tools, manufacturing processes and other technologies on which we rely to produce new products or product enhancements; - design and introduce cost-effective, innovative and performance-enhancing features that differentiate our products and technologies from those of our competitors; - secure licenses to enable us to use any technologies, processes or other rights needed for the manufacture or use of any new products or product enhancements we may develop, which licenses may not be available when needed, on acceptable terms or at all; - maintain or develop new relationships with suppliers of components required for any new or enhanced products and technologies; - qualify any new or enhanced products for use in our customers' products; and - develop and maintain effective commercialization and marketing strategies.
+- retain and continue to attract new engineers with expertise in memory subsystems and our other key technology competencies; - identify and adjust to the changing requirements and preferences of our existing and potential future customers and markets; - identify and adapt to emerging technological trends and evolving industry standards in our markets; - continue to develop and enhance our design tools, manufacturing processes and other technologies on which we rely to produce new products or product enhancements; - design and introduce cost-effective, innovative and performance-enhancing features that differentiate our products and technologies from those of our competitors; - secure licenses as needed to enable us to use any technologies, processes or other rights needed for the manufacture or use of any new products or product enhancements we may develop, which licenses may not be available when needed, on acceptable terms or at all; - maintain or develop new relationships with suppliers of components required for any new or enhanced products and technologies; - qualify any new or enhanced products for use in our customers' products; and - develop and maintain effective commercialization and marketing strategies.

 We may not be successful at any of these activities.
 As a result, we may not be able to successfully develop new or enhanced products or technology or we may experience delays in this process.
+Our failure to develop and offer the correct technology solutions in a timely manner with productive and cost-effective products could adversely affect our business in a material way.
 Failures or delays in product development and introduction could result in the loss of, or delays in generating, net products sales or other revenues and the loss of key customer relationships.
 Even if we develop new or enhanced products or technologies, they may not meet our customers' requirements, gain market acceptance or attract monetization opportunities, as our product and technology development efforts are inherently risky due to the challenges of foreseeing changes or developments in technology, predicting changes in customer requirements or preferences or anticipating the adoption of new industry standards.
 Moreover, we have invested significant resources in our product and technology development efforts, which would be lost if we fail to generate revenues from these efforts.
 If any of these risks occur, our revenues, prospects and reputation could be materially adversely affected.